 These initiatives mean Paris is a step closer to ending its smog problem.
 But smog isn’t the only issue in one of the most densely populated cities in the world.
 Rent prices are high, and affordable urban housing is a luxury.
 This dilemma is common to almost every metropolis in the world.

-Despite the 2020 global surge in remote working, the UN forecasts that 68% of the world’s population will be living in cities by 2050.
-As people continue to move to cities, the need for housing will grow—while traffic will get worse—as space becomes scarce.
+Despite the 2020 global surge in remote working, the United Nations forecasts that 68% of the world’s population will be living in cities by 2050.
+As people continue to move to cities, the need for housing will grow—and traffic will get worse—as space becomes scarce.

 Clearly, something needs to change.
-All over the world, designers are working on plans for future cities.
-For example, Japanese car manufacturer Toyota and Danish architecture firm BIG are planning the world’s first programmable city, dubbed Woven City, at the foot of Mount Fuji.
+All over the world, designers are working on plans for the future of cities.
+For example, Japanese car manufacturer Toyota and Danish architecture firm BIG are planning the world’s first programmable city, dubbed Woven City, at the foot of Mount Fuji in Japan.

 Meanwhile, the Saudi Arabian government wants to build NEOM, a roadless, car-free, entirely environmentally friendly city in the middle of the desert.
 A similar project is underway in the Chinese province of Hebei: The city of Xiong’an has been designed to help reduce overcrowding in the nearby capital of Beijing and is intended to become a kind of green Silicon Valley.
 Sidewalk Labs, a subsidiary of Alphabet Inc., had similar plans for Toronto, but the project is currently on hold.

 Vienna as a Model for the Future of Cities